Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/supported-attributes.md

 Specifies a `TypeConverter` class that should be used to convert values for a property.

-`TypeConverter`-derived classes offer alot of functionality in allowing various types of input.
+`TypeConverter`-derived classes offer a lot of functionality in allowing various types of input.
 For example, the `EnumConverter` class allows a property, whose type is an enum, to be set to the string representation of one of the enum values.
 Without `EnumConverter`, only actual enum values could be assigned to the property.

 A custom `TypeConverter` can be used to validate or coerce input as needed.